Cedar Knolls, New York: 20th and 21st centuries

 In the early 1950s, fearing an onslaught of tract houses being built in Cedar Knolls, the Cedar Knolls Colony successfully petitioned the city to zone Cedar Knolls as S75 lots requiring a minimum 75-foot frontage and 7,500 square feet of acreage for all new construction.
-Fifty years later, Cedar Knolls Colony would investigate a special zoning overlay to restrict the construction of overly large homes, to keep the neighborhood consistent.
+Fifty years later, the Cedar Knolls Colony would investigate a special zoning overlay to restrict the construction of overly large homes and keep the neighborhood consistent.

 In its first 50 years, many of the homeowners in the artist colony of Cedar Knolls were artists, broadly defined.
 There were noted actors, film studio executives, artists, musicians, lyricists, playwrights, writers, publicists, architects, horticulturists, landscape designers, and dress designers.
 What became known as modern Broadway began with Jerome Kern, one of the most prolific of American songwriters and playwrights and an early resident of the Cedar Knolls community.
 He wrote most of his musicals and songs in the library of his home at 107 Dellwood Road.
 Before Kern, musicals were disjointed vaudevillian reviews.
 After Kern, Broadway musicals established a story line, often containing pointed social commentary, with music to match.
 In 1927, he wrote Show Boat, considered to be an American masterpiece and a milestone in the history of musical theater.

 Cedar Knolls has also been host to many sports figures and people associated with sports, especially during the 1940s and 1950s.
 Ford C. Frick, ghost writer for Babe Ruth, president of the National League (1934–1951), founder of the Baseball Hall of Fame (1939), and Commissioner of Baseball (1951–1965), lived on Dellwood Road during much of this time.
 Prior to the invention of reliable stop-action photography, artist Lon Keller (Beechmont Avenue) pioneered the drawing of sports figures in action poses for magazines such as Sports Illustrated.
 He also designed the world-famous New York Yankees logo, incorporating a baseball bat and top hat; Lee McPhail, owner of the Yankees in 1949, wanted a patriotic post-war Yankee logo, and he got it with Lon's use of Uncle Sam's top hat with a red, white, and blue motif.
 The Yankees needed good legal representation then and attorney Tony Caputo (Pondfield Road West) provided the team with it for many years.

 In 2004, the triangular park at the confluence of Pondfield Road West and Dellwood Road was officially renamed Darcy Plaza, in memory of Dwight Darcy, a resident who died on September 11, 2001, in the attack on the World Trade Center.

 In 2005, Cedar Knolls was awarded a state grant for neighborhood beautification.
 The funds were used to design and purchase period street signs and portal signs.
 Two bronze plaques were installed on the stone columns on Birch Brook Road.
 Street signs and posts were installed on each corner borrowing their design from the one remaining gas light stanchion that still stood in Cedar Knolls after the other gas lights had been turned off and removed in the 1920s.